garywei944/acad.garywei.dev/content/authors/gary/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-My research interests lie at the intersection of machine learning systems, theory, and AI-driven scientific advancements, where I leverage my mathematical and engineering talents to pioneer cutting-edge solutions.
+My research interests lie at the intersection of machine learning systems, optimization theory, high performance computing, and AI-driven scientific advancements, where I leverage my mathematical and engineering talents to pioneer cutting-edge solutions.
-I work at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) with [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
+I work at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) advised by [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
 Our work, grounded in mathematical principles, aims to expedite large-scale, high-performance machine learning systems that are efficient, parallel, and distributed in real-world settings.
 Parallel to this, I collaborate on AI-driven molecule generation with talented Ph.D. students.